 Paul Brough, Director of Music

-Paul Brough studied at the Royal College of Music and held organ scholarships at St Michael's College, Tenbury and Magdalen College, Oxford.
-He subsequently studied conducting at the Royal Academy of Music.
+Paul Brough is Director of Music at St Mary's and also at Keble College, Oxford.
+Since 2004 he has been a Professor at the Royal Academy of Music.

 In his parallel activities as a church musician he has developed the musical traditions at All Saints' Margaret Street, Sheffield Cathedral and Tewkesbury Abbey.
-He directs the music at St Mary's Bourne Street in succession and tribute to the late David Trendell.
+His honours include permanent membership of Gonville and Caius College, Cambridge (2020), Associateship of the Royal Academy of Music (2007) in recognition of "a significant contribution to the music profession", the Henry Wood Scholarship (1995) and the Boult Memorial Prize (1983).

 At St Mary's he seeks to honour the memory of his predecessor David Trendell.